At Home Charging

 You can read more about at-home charging from the Alternative Fuels Data Center.

 A growing network of public charging stations makes it easy to “top off your tank” when on the go!
-There are now over 100 charging stations along the Wasatch front, including “fast charge” stations that can fully charge a vehicle in 30 minutes.
+There are now over 100s of charging stations in Utah, including 243 “fast charge” stations that can fully charge a vehicle in 30 minutes.
 When you’re out and about, charging stations located at your favorite businesses around town make it easy to extend your range.
 Some stations even offer free charging!

 Looking for a charger?